roncampbell/NICAR2019/Data analysis in R.md

 ![](https://github.com/roncampbell/NICAR2019/blob/images/Wildfires_Timeline.png?raw=true)

+The pattern is alarmingly clear.
+And don't let the gap between the 2000's and 2010's fool you; we're missing data from 2018, which saw some of the biggest wildfires in California history.

 Let's narrow our focus to the most recent fires in the data, those that occurred from 2000 through 2017.
 First we'll filter the Wildfires dataframe and create a new dataframe with just the recent data.
 Then we'll analyze the new dataframe.

 > <code>RecentFires <- Wildfires %>%
  filter(YEAR >= 2000)</code>

-We'll use another tool to summarize the data by acreage, quantiles.
-Pay close attention to this command -- it's tricky.
+We'll use the quantile() tool to summarize the data by acreage.

 > quantile(RecentFires$GIS_ACRES, c(0.05, 0.1, 0.25, 0.5, 0.75, 0.9, 0.95, 0.99), na.rm=T)